 Section 210 of the Congressional Accountability Act (CAA) protects members of the public who are qualified individuals with disabilities from discrimination to public services, programs, activities, or places of public accommodation in covered locations and offices.
 The following entities are required to comply with the Americans with Disabilities Act (ADA) in their dealings with the public:

-• Offices of the Senate and the House of Representatives (including district offices);
+• Offices of the Senate and the House of Representatives (including state and district offices);

 • Committees of Congress;